-Those organisms that are not directly subjected to removal or fill or are motile, could sustain short-term and minimal impacts as a result of transport, suspension and or deposition of dredging-generated sediments.
-These organisms are accustomed to resuspension of sediment and would adapt to these short-term impacts.
+Those organisms that are not directly subjected to removal or fill, or are motile, could sustain short-term and minimal impacts as a result of transport, suspension and or deposition of dredging-generated sediments.
+These organisms are accustomed to resuspension of sediment and would adapt to these short-term effects.
 No coral reef communities have been identified on the harbor bottom in the areas fronting Sierra and Tango Wharves or within Inner Apra Harbor (MRC 2002).
 The impacts associated with marine flora, invertebrates and associated EFH (either on man-made structures or infaunal communities present in soft bottom habitat) would be short-term and localized based on rapid reestablishment rates (TEI 2009), and are less than significant.

-Increased vessel movements during in-water construction and dredging activities would be similar to those described under Outer Apra Harbor Fish and EFH impact analysis.
-There would be a short-term and periodic increase in frequency of vessel movements.
-The impacts associated with marine flora, invertebrates and associated EFH would be short-term, periodic and localized, hence negligible, with no adverse effect to EFH.
-All the activities associated with Alternative 1 would result in less than significant impacts to marine flora and invertebrates, and would have no adverse effect on associated EFH.
+Increased vessels movements during in-water construction and dredging activities would be similar to those described under Outer Apra Harbor Fish and EFH.
+There would be a short-term and periodic increase in frequency of vessel movement.
+The impacts associated with marine flora, invertebrates and associated EFH would be short-term, periodic and localized, hence negligible.

+Therefore, Alternative 1 would result in less than significant impacts to marine flora, invertebrates and associated EFH.

-As described earlier, all of Apra Harbor is considered EFH; however, neither Inner Apra Harbor nor the entrance channel are cited as being significant from an EFH perspective.
-Fish and invertebrate MUS are poorly represented within the Inner Harbor as described above in the marine flora, invertebrates and associated EFH discussion.
-Based upon the available data and information provided in Section 11.1.7, there is no reason to suspect that Inner Apra Harbor is serving as a significant spawning or nursery area for either invertebrates or fishes and/or any other FEP MUS.
-The potential negative impacts on coral communities that have established themselves on Navy-installed artificial structures (e.g. wharf piers, etc.) will not be considered for compensatory mitigation.
+Essential Fish Habitat.
+There would be a less than significant impact to these resources.
+As described earlier, all of Apra Harbor is considered EFH, however neither Inner Apra Harbor, nor the entrance channel are cited as being significant from an EFH perspective.
+Fish and invertebrates species with FMPs are poorly represented within the Inner Harbor as described above in the marine flora, invertebrates and associated EFH discussion.
+Based upon the available data and information provided in Section 11.1.7, there is no reason to suspect that Inner Apra Harbor is serving as a significant spawning or nursery area for either invertebrates or fishes and/or any other FMP species.
+The effects on communities that have established themselves on Navy-installed artificial structures are of less concern than establishment on natural surfaces and will not be evaluated for compensatory mitigation.

-The poor water quality in this area, due to extremely high levels of turbidity, reduces the likelihood that a large proportion of the larvae which might be present would survive.
-Therefore, spawning and reproductive activities that may occur within the Inner Harbor are unlikely to contribute significantly to the populations in Outer Apra Harbor or Guam overall (COMNAV Marianas 2007b).
+The poor water quality in this area, due to extremely high levels of turbidity, reduces the likelihood that larvae might be present would survive.
+Therefore, spawning and reproductive activities that may occur within the Inner Harbor are unlikely to contribute significantly to the populations in Outer Apra Harbor or Guam overall (COMNAV Marianas 2006b).

-The Navy would comply with appropriate federal and territorial (USACE and GEPA) conditions during in-water activities.
-Re-suspension of sediment would be short-term and localized.
-Long-term water quality would not be significantly altered as a result of these activities; however, removal of some of the very fine sediment in the Inner Harbor would likely have beneficial effects on the marine community and EFH.
-The beneficial effects would result from the following: improved water quality; the removal of fine particulates which are routinely re-suspended and swept into Outer Apra harbor; and the increase in the amount of hard substrate, which may enhance the successful recruitment of stony corals (COMNAV Marianas 2007b).
+The Navy would comply with USACE permit conditions; therefore re-suspension of sediment would be localized.
+Long-term water quality would not be significantly changed from these activities; however, removal of some of the very fine sediment in the Inner Harbor would likely have a beneficial effect on the marine community and EFH.
+The beneficial effects would result from: improved water quality; the removal of fine particulates which are routinely re-suspended and swept into Outer Apra harbor; and the increase in the amount of hard substrate, which would enhance the successful recruitment of stony corals (COMNAV Marianas 2006b).

-Table 11.2-9 includes information on the EFH types present in the study area and potential effects.
+Table 11.2-7 includes information on the EFH types present in the study area and potential effects.